ISRCTN ISRCTN17732518

 Individual participant data

-Plain English Summary
+Plain English summary of protocol

 Background and study aims

-Miscarriage is a term given to the loss of a baby during the first 23 weeks of pregnancy.
-Some women experience recurrent miscarriage, in which they experience three or more miscarriages in a row.
 Recurrent miscarriage is a distressing problem for which there is no effective preventative treatment currently.
-In order to develop new treatments, we need to identify couples at high risk of future pregnancy loss.
-There is little evidence that assesses the predictive power of current tests and risk factors, such as pregnancy loss history and body mass index (BMI).
+To develop new treatments, we need to identify couples at high risk of future pregnancy loss.
+There is limited evidence assessing the predictive power of current tests and risk factors, such as a history of pregnancy loss and body mass index (BMI).
 There have been very few long-term follow-up studies with accurate recording of future pregnancy outcomes.
-This study is using digital technology to collect and analyse information about the patient’s history and investigation results and link these to pregnancy and neonatal outcome.
-The aim of this study is to undertake a large study of pregnancy outcome following miscarriage.
+This study uses digital technology to collect and analyse information about the patient’s history and investigation results, and link these to pregnancy and neonatal outcomes.
+This study aims to undertake a large study of pregnancy outcomes following miscarriage.

 Who can participate?

-Couples who have suffered miscarriage.
+Patients and their partner (where applicable) who have suffered a miscarriage.

 What does the study involve?

-After agreeing to take part, women and their partners are asked to complete a questionnaire about their previous experiences with pregnancy loss and have their medical records reviewed to find out about their medical history.
-Every 6 months, couples are asked to fill in questionnaires about whether they have had any reproductive treatment and if that has led to a successful pregnancy and birth.
+After consenting to take part, participants and their partners are asked to complete a questionnaire about their previous experiences with pregnancy loss and have their medical records reviewed to find out about their medical history.
+Every 6 months, couples are asked to fill in follow-up questionnaires about whether they have had any reproductive treatment and if that has led to a successful pregnancy and birth.
 Information collected in this study is then used to identify couples at risk of pregnancy loss and to predict pregnancy outcomes.

 What are the possible benefits and risks of participating?